swapkrl/FEniCSx_astropy/scripts/README.md

 - Disk Space: ~3 GB
 - Dependencies: gcc, gfortran, MPI, HDF5, etc.

-For production ET work, we recommend:
+For production ET work, the authors recommend:
 1. Using a pre-configured cluster with ET installed
 2. The official Docker image
 3. Contacting the Einstein Toolkit community for the latest build instructions